 - Message Catching (Demoting)

 - Response handling

 - Interface Classes

 - UVM Register Model integration

 A good portion of class time will be spent applying principles learned in lecture to hands-on labs.

-This is an advanced class and students are expected to have actual UVM experience or have taken our UVM Introductory course plus experience on a couple of UVM projects.
+This is an advanced class and students are expected to have significant UVM experience or to have taken our UVM Introductory course plus experience on a couple of UVM projects.